 "We always felt that Witchblade and the Darkness have always been well-established properties for Top Cow, with animation and video games," said writer Ron Marz, one of the main orchestrators recently of the Witchblade universe and author of December's Angelus mini-series.
 "They've really been kind of the twin pillars of the company for quite a while.
 And the Angelus is supposed to be kind of this third part of that trinity of characters and concepts, but it's always come across as little more than, 'Oh, yeah, that lady that the Darkness fights once in a while.'"

-next year's Artifacts summer event, the Darkness, the Witchblade and the Angelus Force are collectively known as the "trinity" and are the most important among them.
+With the six-issue Angelus mini-series, writer Ron Marz will focus on one of the powerful supernatural artifacts that are central to the Top Cow universe.
+Although there are 13 artifacts in all, which will be explored further in next year's Artifacts summer event, the Darkness, the Witchblade and the Angelus Force are collectively known as the "trinity" and are the most important among them.

 Marz has already stated that next year's Artifacts will be "the biggest, universe-changing story," but before Top Cow's heroes can enter that chapter, the writer has to round out the Angelus part of the trinity, which has been much less fleshed out than the Darkness or Witchblade.